 Ask us if you have any questions or concerns

 It is the duty of a business or their data protection officer to notify the relevant authority if there is a data breach as part of the new GDPR regulations.
 A data breach is the accidental or intentional disclosure of private (or confidential) information to an untrustworthy source.
 Accidental releases, leaks, and spills are all examples of this.
 Data breaches may be quite serious, depending on the type of breach and the data that was exposed.
 Financial information such as credit card or bank details, which might be extremely stressful and potentially hazardous to those involved, is one example of data that can be stolen.
 The distinction between GDPR data breach obligations and current regulations is that under the former, businesses are not required to notify the Information Commissioner's Office (ICO) about personal data breaches, whereas under the latter, they will be obligated to do so within a 72-hour period.

 Who Needs Data Protection?

-We have had data protection regulations in the UK for many years, offering individuals the protection they need over their personal data.
-Personal data is any information about a person which could lead to them being identified from it, such as their name, address, date of birth, political or religious opinion or even more sensitive information such as medical records, or criminal records.
-The current data protection laws lays down rules about how data about people can be used.
-This includes information stored on computers or in paper filing systems about living people.
-These laws are soon to be upgraded to the new General Data Protection Regulations – a set of regulations laid down by the EU.
-It is essential that businesses understand these new regulations, as they will affect almost every business within the UK.
+Data protection regulations have been in effect for years in the UK, designed to give individuals control over their personal data.
+Personal data is any information that could identify a person, like their name, address or date of birth.
+This also includes more sensitive information like medical and criminal records.
+The current data protection regulations govern how information about people may be used.
+This includes information kept on computers or paper filing systems about living persons.
+These laws will soon be updated to the General Data Protection Regulations, a set of rules established by the EU.
+It is critical that firms understand these new requirements since they will affect nearly every company in the United Kingdom.